THE MEASURE OF DISORDER

 The performance Teresa Cos + Caroline Profanter: Live on Acousmonium was held within the spaces of the installation on the occasion of a public opening of the exhibition.

-Film stills and Installation views at Argos, Centre for Art and Media.
+Installation views at Argos, Centre for Art and Media.